RBSE Class 10 English Paper 2026 and Answer Key

 Dear Sir,

-I hope this email finds you in good health.
 I am a student of Class X-A of our school.
 I would like to request you kindly to change my section from X-A to X-B.

 My sister is currently studying in Class X-B. As both of us come to school together and help each other in studies, it will be very convenient for us if we are placed in the same section.
 This change will also help me improve my academic performance and maintain better focus on my studies.